anikethbabu/DjangoLearning/README.md

 ## Class Views
 There are different types of django views that take care of common views.
 For more info visit https://docs.djangoproject.com/en/4.1/topics/class-based-views/.
 In views create a class based view based view fill out the model.
 Then in the urls import your class based view and put it into the path as <view>.as_view().
 For class based views it automatically looks for the template with the naming convention <app>/<model>_<viewtype>.html.
 You can also change the template it is looking for in views.py using template_name attribute.
 You can also change other attributes simply by listing the name and updating them.
 You can create dynamic views by adding a variable in the route an example is 'post/<int:pk>'.
 To get an absolute URL you can use reverse for more info visit https://docs.djangoproject.com/en/4.1/ref/urlresolvers/.
 Using UserPassesTestMixin you can authenticate things based on who is longed in.

+## Pagination
+For more info on Pagination visit https://docs.djangoproject.com/en/4.1/topics/pagination/.